4d/docs/docs/Notes/updates.md

 #### Behavior changes

-- Parent subforms now scroll automatically when embedded [scrollable objects](../FormObjects/properties_Appearance.md#vertical-scroll-bar) have reached their maximum and the user keeps scrolling (using the mouse or trackpad).
+- Scroll chaining in forms: Parent subforms now scroll automatically when embedded [scrollable objects](../FormObjects/properties_Appearance.md#vertical-scroll-bar) have reached their boundaries and the user keeps scrolling using the mouse or trackpad (overscrolling).

 ## 4D 20 R5